Skip to main content

 4. Leverage metadata filters - Narrow results by structured fields

-5. Set appropriate limits - Balance between coverage and performance
+5. Choose appropriate effort - Balance between coverage and performance (auto/low/medium/high)

 6. Cache frequent queries - Store common search results